addstar34/addstar34.github.io/_posts/2016-08-02-ruby-tidbits-unless-and-conditional-assignments.md

  When using unless I like to read the code and see how well it flows.
 For example I would not use unless when testing for nil because if something reads better, also using unless probably isn’t a good idea when there’s multiple conditions.

 ## Shorthand Conditional Assignments
-A shorthand way to write a conditional assignment while checking for a nil value is to use `||=`
+A shorthand way to write a conditional assignment while checking for a nil value is to use `||=` which means 'or equals'.

 In the following example the time key in the options hash is checked and if it is nil then time is set to UTC.

 {% highlight ruby %}